adikulkarni11/ML-Climate-Project-Template-Fall2022/journal.md

 Further, I have generated charts of several of these countries which will benefit when I case study certain regions of the globe.
 For instance, I have already been able to compare climate change laws of countries such as Denmark and United States to observe patterns.
 In addition, I have a few side by side graph analysis already done (See case_study_1.png in src folder).

 The next steps is a deep analysis of this law and emission relationship.

+### 11/13/22

+Over the last week, I have been looking into climate changes laws that have been passed within the last few years to predict the outcome or impact of it by 2025.
+In specific, I have looked into India, the USA, and Denmark.
+India for example had published their National Action Plan on Climate Change in 2008 which outlines eight “national missions" including solar, energy efficiency, sustainable habitat.
+There was a drastic decrease after this law.
+In 2022, India officially submitted its updated Nationally Determined Contributions (NDC) targets, having first announced them at COP26.
+Using this data, I am predicting their CO2e by 2025.
+I am currently finding deep relationships for Denmark and its laws before I start modeling using machine learning.
+Code will be provided next journal entry.